fmerg/pymerkle/docs/storage.rst

       ...

       @abstractmethod
       def _encode_leaf(self, entry):
           """
           Should return the binary format of the provided entry

           :param entry: data to encode
           :type entry: whatever expected according to application logic
           :rtype: bytes
           """

       @abstractmethod
-    def _store_leaf(self, entry, blob, value):
+      def _store_leaf(self, entry, value):
           """
           Should create a new leaf storing the provided entry along with its binary format and corresponding hash value

           :param entry: data to append
           :type entry: whatever expected according to application logic
-        :param blob: data in binary format
-        :type blob: bytes
           :param value: hashed data
           :type value: bytes
           :returns: index of newly appended leaf counting from one
           :rtype: int
           """

       @abstractmethod
       def _get_leaf(self, index):
           """
           Should return the hash stored by the leaf specified

           :param index: leaf index counting from one
           :type index: int
           :rtype: bytes
           """

       @abstractmethod
       def _get_size(self):
           """
           Should return the current number of leaves

           :rtype: int
           """
       ...

-Various strategies are here possible.
+Various strategies are here possible according to convenience.
+For example, the entry could be further processed by ``_store_leaf`` in order to conform with a given database schema and have the hash value stored in the appropriate table.
+Or, if a database schema is given that does not make space for hashes, the hash value could be forwarded to a dedicated datastore for future access; ``_get_leaf`` would then have to access that separate datastore in order to make available the hash value.

 Examples